 Current state of real estate

-To address this, Naked Capital employs an alternative approach, driving excellent risk-adjusted returns without reliance on continued market appreciation.
+To address this, Naked Capital employs an operationally focused approach, driving excellent risk-adjusted returns without relying on continued market appreciation.
+This model allows sophisticated investors to add minimally market correlated returns to their portfolio while still achieving exceptional returns.

 Our guiding principles